 - Belo Sun will continue to monitor the COVID-19 situation with our priority being the health and safety of our employees and our surrounding communities and following best practices. - The COVID-19 situation in Brazil has continued to impact the country and its population and has increased in intensity.
-Lock-downs and restrictions on businesses and gatherings have been implemented. - Belo Sun is organizing to present the FUNAI approved Indigenous study to the Indigenous communities as per the required health and safety protocols of SESAI and FUNAI and the State and Federal guidelines and once the communities have been vaccinated for COVID-19 virus and following this the completed process will be filed with the Federal Court of Brasilia. - Belo Sun is planning to improve United States retail investor access with a OTCQX listing. - Project optimization and preparation with engineering studies, geotechnical characterization studies, geological studies, construction planning optimization and capital and operational cost reviews. - Continue to seek and evaluate the best funding solution for the development and construction of the PVG.

-- Continue discussions with INCRA to complete the resolution of the overlap of INCRA land and PVG concessions.
+Lock downs and restrictions on businesses and gatherings have been implemented. - Belo Sun is organizing to present the FUNAI approved Indigenous study to the Indigenous communities as per the required health and safety protocols of SESAI, FUNAI, the State of Para and Federal guidelines and once the communities have been fully vaccinated for the COVID-19 virus.
+Following this, the completed process will be filed with the Federal Court of Brasilia. - Project optimization and preparation with engineering studies, geotechnical characterization studies, geological studies, construction planning optimization and capital and operational cost reviews. - Continue to seek and evaluate the best funding solution for the development and construction of the PVG. - Continue discussions with INCRA to complete the resolution of the overlap of INCRA land and PVG concessions.
 Both INCRA and Belo Sun have proceeded positively with discussions with a mutual goal of resolving this item. - Continue to evaluate cost saving measures, streamline non-core exploration concessions and to manage funds appropriately. - The Company continues to follow any related court cases regarding the Volta Grande Gold Project.
 With the approval of the Indigenous Study and as Belo Sun moves to advance and develop the Volta Grande Gold Project, the Company anticipates legal claims and actions may be brought in Brazilian courts to attempt to delay the Volta Grande Gold Project.